Dr Alina Utrata

 Biography

-I am a political theorist focusing on the politics of technology corporations.
-My work largely sits at the intersection of political theory and critical technology studies, as well as integrating components of international relations and geography.
+I study the politics of corporations in contemporary and historical perspective.
+My research sits at the intersection of political theory, international relations and critical technology studies.
 I received my PhD in Politics and International Studies at the University of Cambridge in 2024, where my thesis was titled “Silicon Valley and the State: Towards a Political Theory of Technology Corporations.”
 I received my MA in Conflict Transformation and Social Justice from Queen’s University Belfast in 2018 and my BA from Stanford University in History with a minor in Human Rights.

 Teaching